Janel Parrish

-Janel Meilani Parrish Long (born October 30, 1988) is an American actress and singer.
-She starred as Mona Vanderwaal in the mystery-drama television series Pretty Little Liars (2010–2017) and its spinoff Pretty Little Liars: The Perfectionists (2019), and as Margot Covey in the To All the Boys film series (2018–2021).
+Janel Meilani Parrish (born October 30, 1988) is an American actress and singer.
+She starred as Mona Vanderwaal in Pretty Little Liars (2010–17) and its spin-off, Pretty Little Liars: The Perfectionists (2019), and as Margot Covey in the To All the Boys series (2018–21).
 She also portrayed Young Cosette in the Broadway production of Les Misérables (1996), and Jade in the teen comedy film Bratz (2007).
+She finished in third place on the tenth season of Fox's The Masked Singer in 2023.

-Early life
+Early life and education

 Parrish was born in Kāne'ohe, Honolulu, Hawaii, and raised in Honolulu and, in her teens, California.
 Her mother Joanne (née Mew) is of Han Chinese descent, and her father Mark Parrish, is of German, Irish, and English descent.
 She has one sister, Melissa Nohelani, who is eight years older and served as an officer in the U.S. Army.
 Her parents are former bodybuilders, and her mother worked for a Honolulu health club.

 At the age of nine, Parrish saw a production of The Phantom of the Opera at the Neal S. Blaisdell Center and fell in love with the idea of performing.
 She began playing the piano, and within a year was also studying acting, singing, tap and jazz dance.
 She entered several talent contests, and became well known to local Oahu residents.
 At age 14, she appeared in the 2003 remake of Star Search, performing the song "On My Own" from Les Misérables.
 She attended Moanalua Elementary School, and Moanalua High School for her freshman year.
 Parrish lived in Kaneohe, Hawaii until the age of 14, when she and her family moved to Burbank, Los Angeles so she could pursue a career in the entertainment industry.
 Parrish was then homeschooled in order to accommodate her work schedule.